-How long will I be at the courthouse?
+How long will I be at the location?

 How do I get excused from jury duty?

 As an alternative to being excused, you may request to reschedule your jury service.
-Please put your request in writing on the jury summons you received and mail the summons to the court.
+Please put your request in writing on the jury questionnaire you received and mail the summons to the court.